ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

       If the timeout is exceeded, the coordinator broker will remove the worker from the group.
       See [Kafka's documentation](https://kafka.apache.org/documentation/#connectconfigs_rebalance.timeout.ms) for details.
 Default: 60000
-- `region` (String) Region where the MSK cluster is located.
-Not Null
 - `reject_unauthorized` (Boolean) Reject certificates that cannot be verified against a valid CA, such as self-signed certificates.
 Default: true
 - `request_timeout` (Number) Maximum time to wait for Kafka to respond to a request.
 Default: 60000
 - `reuse_connections` (Boolean) Reuse connections between requests, which can improve performance.
 Default: true